(A)

 acceptance of the hazardous waste from the generator.
 The transporter shall

-return a signed copy to the generator before leaving the generator's
+return a signed copy of the manifest to the generator before leaving the

 (C) The transporter shall ensure that the

 manifest accompanies the hazardous waste.
-In the case of exports occurring
+For exports, the transporter shall

-December 31, 2016, the transporter shall ensure that a movement document that
+the hazardous waste.
+For imports, the transporter shall ensure that a movement

 (D) A transporter who delivers a